craftcms/docs/docs/2.x/plugins/database.md

 - It automatically adds the prefix to table names, without requiring you to wrap the table name in `{{` and `}}`:

     ```php
-    // with Yii's CDbCommand:
+    // with Yii’s CDbCommand:
     ->from('{{users}}')

-    // with Craft's DbCommand:
+    // with Craft’s DbCommand:
     ->from('users')
     ```

-- It allows you to specify `AND` conditions as key/value arrays, with automatic parameter cleansing:
+- It allows you to specify `AND` conditions as key-value arrays, with automatic parameter cleansing:

     ```php
-    // with Yii's CDbCommand:
+    // with Yii’s CDbCommand:
     ->where(
         array('and', 'foo = :foo', 'bar = :bar'),
         array(':foo' => $foo, ':bar' => $bar)
     )

-    // with Craft's DbCommand:
+    // with Craft’s DbCommand:
     ->where(array(
         'foo' => $foo,
         'bar' => $bar